Submitty/submitty.github.io/_docs/sysadmin/user_access_level.md

 * **Faculty = 2**
     This category of user should be limited to faculty at your institution.
-Faculty users can make new courses, restricted toqterms that have already been defined, and limited to sharing a Linux group of one of their pre-existing courses.
+Faculty users can make new courses, restricted to terms that have already been defined, and limited to sharing a Linux group of one of their pre-existing courses.